By Tim Lambert

 The revolution soon gathered pace and spread across southern China.
 Province after province seceded from the Qing Empire.
 However, the Qing turned to a man named General Yuan Shikai.
 This man had been a regional governor but the Qing dismissed him, as they feared he was growing too powerful.
 Now they recalled him and gave him wide powers to crush the revolution.

 However, when his forces were repulsed at Nanjing the general decided to change sides.
 He made a deal with the revolutionaries.
 He would make China a republic if he could be president.
 Sun Yat-Sen and the other revolutionaries feared that divided china would be easy prey for the foreign powers so they agreed to his terms.
-The Qing were persuaded to abdicate in February 1912.
+The Qing was persuaded to abdicate in February 1912.
 Yuan Shikai became president of China.
 A parliament was elected in February.
 The largest party was the nationalists of Kuomintang with Sun Yat-Sen at their head.

-However the general had no intention of sharing power with parliament and soon made himself dictator.
+However, the general had no intention of sharing power with parliament and soon made himself dictator.
 The Kuomintang was banned at the end of 1913 and parliament was closed in January 1914.

 The Warlord Years